Diabetes Prevention Program

 The YMCA’s Diabetes Prevention Program helps adults at high risk of developing type 2 diabetes by taking steps that will improve their overall health & well-being.
 Research by the National Institute of Health has shown that programs like the YMCA’s Diabetes Prevention Program can reduce the number of new cases of type 2 diabetes by 58%, and 71% in adults over the age of 60.

-The YMCA’s Diabetes Prevention Program is based on the landmark Diabetes Prevention Program led by the National Institutes of Health (NIH) and is supported by the Centers for Disease Control (CDC). (video)
+The YMCA’s Diabetes Prevention Program is based on the landmark Diabetes Prevention Program led by the National Institutes of Health (NIH) and is supported by the Centers for Disease Control (CDC). (video for YMCA's Diabetes Prevention Program)

 - Lose 7% of your total body weight (about 18 pounds for a 200 lb. person)